Thermodynamics and Tomonaga-Luttinger liquid behavior of the quantum 1D hard rod model: Thermodynamics

-Figure~\ref{fig: eqnofstate} shows (a)~the density $n$ and (b)~the compressibility $\kappa$ as a function of chemical potential for $\kB T=0.1\hbar^2/ma^2$, using QMC for the HRs (purple disks) as well as TBA predictions for HRs [solid red lines, Eqs.~(\ref{eq: density}) and (\ref{eq: compressibility})] and the TG model (dashed purple line, same equations for $a\rightarrow 0$).
-Qualitatively similar results are found for various temperatures.
-The zero-temperature behavior, predicted by BA, is also shown [dashed black lines, from Eq.~(\ref{eq: mu})].
-QMC results show excellent agreement with TBA across all chemical potentials and finite temperatures, confirming the TBA predictions.
-Moreover, the scaling of QMC results for decreasing temperatures confirm the $T=0$ behavior predicted by BA, see inset of Fig.~\ref{fig: eqnofstate}(a), from yellow to red curves.
 At zero temperature, the density exhibits a sharp edge, $ n \propto \sqrt{\mu} $, consistent with Eq.~(\ref{eq: mu}) in the limit $n \rightarrow 0$.
 This yields a diverging compressibility $ \kappa \propto 1 / \sqrt{\mu} $ around $ \mu \simeq 0 $.
-Finite-temperature effects smooth out this sharp edge of the density curve and eliminate the compressibility divergence.
+The latter is associated to a vacuum-to-TLL-liquid quantum phase transition~\cite{sachdev2001}.
+Using Bose-Fermi mapping for the dilute gas, it may be understood as a van Hove singularity, which is induced by a diverging density of states at zero energy~\cite{ashcroft1976solid}.
+Finite-temperature effects smooth out this sharp edge of the density curves and eliminate the compressibility divergence.
 The latter is replaced at finite temperature by a maximum at finite chemical potential, which gets sharper as the temperature decreases.
-Comparing these results with those for the TG model [$\aHR = 0$ and $\calK_{\mathrm{TG}}(k) = 0$], we find that both models exhibit qualitatively similar behaviors but significant quantitative differences.
+Comparing these results with those for the TG model, we find that both models exhibit qualitatively similar behaviors but significant quantitative differences.
 As expected, the TG and HR models agree in the low-density limit $n\aHR \ll 1$.
 However, significant deviations occur as the chemical potential increases due to the finite-separation impenetrability of the HR model.
+As a result, the compressibility of HRs is generically lower than that of the TG gas.
 Moreover, results not shown here indicate that these deviations are stronger when the temperature increases owing to the different excitation spectra of the HR and TG models.
-Note that no simple relation between the HR and TG models exist because the rescaling of energies and chemical potentials are different and depend on density.
+Note that, as anticipated, no simple proportional relation between the HR and TG models exist because the rescaling of energies and chemical potentials are different and depend on density and temperature.